pappasam/npd/c1_intro_programming/assignments/a3_python_interpreter_exercises.md

 This tells the shell when executing a file to use the program located at /bin/bash to interpret the text.

+## Setup

+If you haven't already, clone the course site into your home directory.
+The `-b` option here causes the `git clone` command to check out the `C1` branch, which we do because that is where our current course lives.
+The final argument places the repository within the home directory in a project directory at `~/intro-course`, since that is slightly more readable than npd.

+    git clone -b C1 https://github.com/pappasam/npd.git ~/intro-course
+    cd ~/intro-course
+    chmod +x c1_intro_programming/scripts/course_setup.sh

+    # don't run next line until you update the script with your git information
+    c1_intro_programming/scripts/course_setup.sh

+After you update the script downloaded in the course resources repository and run it you should have your assignment repo cloned and the assignment_3 directory created for you if it does not exist.

+This would be a good script to examine, spend a bit of time trying to understand out how it works before moving on.

 ## Assignment

 Create two script files `save_task.sh` and `list_tasks.sh` that perform like the